Questions on enrolling?

 How to get a high school diploma if you dropped out

 Request your transcripts from your previous school.
 If you have credits already under your belt, you may not need to start your high school journey from the beginning!
 Once enrolled, you’ll want to send your new school your transcripts right away.
 This is important to look into because if your credits transfer into your new school, it may cut a significant number of classes out from what you need to complete.
+You’ll want to make sure you are sending the official transcripts.
+Many schools participate in electronic methods such as Parchment to send official transcripts electronically, but if they don’t you’ll need to send the transcripts in the previous school’s sealed envelope, or have your old school send them directly to your new school.

 How to transfer credits to online high school

-1. Look into how your high online school accepts transcripts.
+1. Look into how your online high school accepts transcripts.
 You may be wondering how to transfer credits to your new, online school.
 Well, every school’s transcript acceptance policy is different.
 Some schools may have a transcript request form that you can either email or hand to your previous school with all of the information needed, or you may need to send the transcripts to the new school itself when you get them from your previous school.
 If it’s the second option, make sure you collect the right contact details for your new online school so that they can properly evaluate your transcripts.

 3. Keep those transcripts sealed!
 Let your new school do the opening, or you may need to request the transcripts again.
 This is a safety measure to prevent tampering so that your new online school knows that your grades are legit.
 If you’re curious what your grades were, you can always request an unofficial set of transcripts to be sent to you directly.